Skip to content

 8}

 logCount can access everything we define in the Counter component, for example, the count prop.
 You can easily check that you are relying on closures by moving the function to the outside of its parent.
-If it doesn't work anymore, it's because you don't have access to something you were "closuring over" anymore:
+If it doesn't work anymore, it's because you don't have access to something you were "closing over" anymore:

 moving-it-up